krzysztofzuraw/blog/blog/2016/2016-05-22-ports-adapters/index1.md

 ---
 title: Ports and Adapters in python - part two
 date: '2016-06-05T10:20Z'
-slug: '/blog/2016/ports-and-adapters-in-python-part-two.html'
+slug: '/blog/2016/ports-and-adapters-in-python-part-two'
 tags:
   - django
   - python
   - design_patterns
-readNext: '/blog/2016/ports-and-adapters-in-python-part-three.html'
-readPrev: '/blog/2016/ports-and-adapters-in-python-part-one.html'
 ---

 **Last time I wrote about how to do simple port & adapter in python.
 In